Matías Ramón Mella: First activities under Duarte

 Subsequently, Mella came into contact with the Haitian opposition leader Charles Rivière-Hérard, who in turn led the reform movement, which came to be known as the Reform Revolution, in March 1843.
-It only took Mella several days to reach an agreement with the revolutionaries.
-Thanks to Mella's demonstration of diplomatic skills, the Trinitarios placed themselves in a solid position against the Haitian Reformists and were able to organize themselves in favor of the movement.
-However, Hérard was completely unaware that the Dominicans' true purpose was to prepare for the definitive separation of the Haitian government.
+It took Mella several days to reach an agreement with the revolutionaries that would place the Trinitarios at an advantageous position.
+In addition, Hérard was unaware that the Dominicans' true purpose was to prepare for the definitive separation of the Haitian government.
 On March 24, Mella, along with Perez and Pedro Alejandro Pina met at Plaza del Carmen to proclaim the Dominican adherence to the Reform movement.
-After a month and a half of military operations in the vast southern peninsula of Haiti, Boyer's troops were defeated, causing Boyer to flee the island, bringing an end to Boyer’s regime.
+After a month and a half of military operations in the southern peninsula of Haiti, Boyer's troops were defeated, causing Boyer to flee the island, bringing an end to his regime.

-It can be inferred that the Triniatrios and the Haitian liberals in the city of Santo Domingo did not have much strength, as they had to wait for the news to arrive that Boyer had resigned to start an uprising in favor of La Reforma.
-In fact, many people spontaneously took to the streets when news of the events in the Haitian capital became known.
-However, the Trinitarios placed themselves at the forefront of the demonstrations, thus becoming the representatives of the population's desires.
-Mella was one of those who stood out in the events that led to the capitulation of the Boyer's troops of Santo Domingo.
-He, along with Duarte, was among the members of the Popular Board of Santo Domingo, a local body of power in which Trinitarios and Haitian liberals coexisted.
-Relations between the two sectors quickly deteriorated.
-The Trinitarios began to carry out almost open independence propaganda, and on the basis of that preaching, they won the local elections held on June 15 in Santo Domingo.
-At this moment the rupture between Haitian liberals (reformists) and Dominican liberals (Trinitarios) was consummated.
+In Santo Domingo, the Trinitarios and Haitian liberals waited for news of Boyer's resignation before launching an uprising in favor of La Reforma; other groups, by contrast, had already taken to the streets when news of events in Port-au-Prince broke.
+The Trinitarios nonetheless placed themselves at the forefront of the demonstrations.
+Mella, along with Duarte, was among the members of the Popular Board of Santo Domingo, a local authority in which Trinitarios and Haitian liberals coexisted.
+Relations between the two factions quickly deteriorated.
+The Trinitarios began campaigning for independence and won the local elections in Santo Domingo on June 15.
+The break between Haitian liberals (reformists) and Dominican liberals (Trinitarios) was now complete.